pminasandra/tracktorlive/Cassettes.md

     cv2.waitKey(1)
 ```
-### Detect invididuals inside/outside the circular region of interest:
+### Detect invididuals inside/outside the circular region of interest

 This cassette can be used after the cassette above (Circular ROI) to detect when individuals are inside or outside the ROI.
 For example: